RoRoche/AndroidStarter/architecture.md

 A major step forward in Android development was the release of the [`android-apt`](https://bitbucket.org/hvisser/android-apt) project, by Hugo Visser.

-It allows developer to configure, in the gradle build, the compile-time annotation processing.
-Most of times, libraries using it generates the boilerplate code developer should not have to write.
+It allows developers to configure, in the gradle build file, the compile-time annotation processing.
+Most of the time, libraries using it generate the boilerplate code developer should not have to write.

 Let's have a look to some libraries using Java annotations to drastically simplify Android development, and sometimes built upon `android-apt`.